Chysn/AntiEm/AntiEmDoc.md

 ### C{1-16}

 Set MIDI channel for subsequent note on messages.
-Defaults to 1 on power-up.
+Defaults to 1 on power-up

 ### V{0-127}